 - Don’t respond to escalating behavior.

 It is inevitable that at least at one point in life, you will come across someone who will try to exert their control over you and your life.
-They will belittle your opinions, criticize you, try to get you to question your own behavior, and micromanage your life.
+They will belittle your opinions, criticize you, try to get you to question your own behavior, micromanage your life, and show signs of possessiveness.
 Being in a relationship or around such people can be extremely unhealthy, and in some extreme cases, it can even cause a lot of stress.
 Thankfully, being around a person who is a control freak does not mean that you have to give in to their wishes, whims, and expectations.

 Infographic: Top 5 Signs To Help Identify A Control Freak

 We all want some degree of control over everything, but some people can take it to another level.
 They want to control all aspects of not only their lives but also of others.
 When things do not work in their favor, they refuse to negotiate or listen to reason.
 If this sounds like someone you know, check out the infographic below to know if you are dealing with a control freak.

 These are some of the signs of a control freak that you should identify in your surroundings.
 See the red flags and maintain a safe distance from people who display these signs.
 Remember that your peace of mind is extremely important, and you cannot let a control freak suffocate you and take away your peace from you.
 Observe the people around you and their behavior towards you.
 If you think they overwhelm you and are trying to take control of your actions, you can take the necessary steps discussed in the article and escape from their grip.